Graph inverse semigroups: their characterization and completion: Introduction

+The polycyclic inverse monoids were independently introduced by Cuntz \cite{C} and for this reason they are often referred to as {\em Cuntz (inverse) semigroups} in the $C^{\ast}$-algebra literature, such as page~2 of \cite{Pat1}.
+However, we shall not use this terminology here: for us, the Cuntz inverse semigroup will be a different semigroup.
+Polycyclic inverse monoids are also implicit in the work of Leavitt \cite{L1,L2,L3} on rings without invariant basis number.
+There are clear parallels between the Cuntz algebras and the Leavitt algebras observed in \cite{AP} and \cite{Tomforde}.
+Graph inverse semigroups generalize the polycyclics in the following way.
 The polycyclic inverse monoid $P_{n}$ is constructed from the free monoid on an $n$-letter alphabet.
 Such a monoid can be viewed as the free category on the directed graph consisting of one vertex and $n$ loops.
-This suggests that polycyclic monoids might be generalized by replacing free monoids by free categories and this is how graph inverse semigroups arise.
-This was first carried out by Ash and Hall \cite{AH} in 1975 at which point history repeated itself.
+Replacing free monoids by free categories, we get graph inverse semigroups first introduced by Ash and Hall \cite{AH} in 1975.
 In \cite{CK}, Cuntz and Krieger introduced a class of $C^{\ast}$-algebras, constructed from suitable directed graphs, now known as {\em Cuntz-Krieger algebras}.
 In 2005, Abrams and Pini \cite{AP} introduced what they called {\em Leavitt path algebras} as the algebra analogues of the Cuntz-Krieger algebras.
 These are also the subject of \cite{Tomforde}.
-The connection between graph inverse semigroups and the Cuntz-Krieger algebras is spelled out by Paterson \cite{Pat2} and, significantly for this paper, in the work by Lenz \cite{Lenz}.

-In this paper, we approach graph inverse semigroups from a slightly more general perspective.
-In \cite{Law11,Law211}, building on work by Leech, the second author described the general procedure by which an inverse semigroup could be constructed from a suitable left cancellative {\em category}.
-Free categories on arbitrary directed graphs are suitable such categories and their inverse semigroups are the graph inverse semigroups.
+The connection between graph inverse semigroups and the groupoids associated with Cuntz-Krieger algebras is spelled out by Paterson \cite{Pat2} and, significantly for this paper, in the work by Lenz \cite{Lenz}.
+In this paper, we prove three main theorems: first, we characterize graph inverse semigroups; second, we describe an order-theoretic completion of such semigroups to what we call Cuntz-Krieger semigroups; third, we prove that under non-commutative Stone duality, Cuntz-Krieger semigroups may be associated with the \'etale topological groupoid constructed from the Cuntz-Krieger $C^{\ast}$-algebra constructed from the original directed graph.
+Cuntz-Krieger semigroups are equipped with a partially defined join operation which enables them to be described in terms of {\em Cuntz-Krieger relations} $e = \sum_{f' \in \hat{e}} f'$.
+There are therefore three algebraic structures that arise in studying algebras, in the most general sense, constructed from directed graphs: Cuntz-Krieger semigroups, Leavitt path algebras, and graph $C^{\ast}$-algebras.
+Our theory also shows that Cuntz-Krieger semigroups can be used to construct, and may be constructed from, the topological groupoids usually associated with the graph $C^{\ast}$-algebras.